Ford FG5250PBR - 4250/5250W Dual Fuel Generator With Remote Start

 The following charts are provided to give you an idea of how some of the key specs of the Ford FG5250PBR compare to dual fuel generators of similar power (between 3500 and 4500 W).

-- Since the generator weighs in at a dry weight of 108 lbs, the Ford FG5250PBR belongs in the expected weight range for dual fuel devices which can produce between 3500 and 4500 rated watts.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the WEN DF402iX, with a dry weight of just 66.1 pounds.
+- With a dry weight of 108 lbs, the Ford FG5250PBR sits comfortably within the expected weight range for dual fuel devices generating 3500 to 4500 rated watts.
+If weight matters to you, one of the champions in this power range is the Pulsar PGX5250BiXCO with only 64 pounds.

-- Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-Standing at an estimated 0.36 GPH (gallon per hour) at a 50% load, this generator is somewhat average in this area compared to other devices, within the aforementioned wattage range.
-If you wish to acquire one of the most gasoline efficient products of this power range, the Westinghouse iGen4500DF, with a fuel consumption of 0.23 GPH could be in your good books.
+- While run time is vital, it hinges on the fuel capacity.
+To grasp the full picture, we must also factor in fuel efficiency.
+With a fuel usage of about 0.36 GPH at a 50% load, this generator falls within the typical gasoline consumption range observed in comparably powerful products.
+If you wish to acquire one of the most gasoline efficient products of this power range, the Westinghouse iGen5000DF, with a fuel consumption of 0.23 GPH could be in your good books.

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W dual fuel generators, the Ford FG5250PBR is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W dual fuel generators, the Ford FG5250PBR is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.